-If you wish to slow down your fast-paced city life and relish a moment or two in the lap of Himalayas, Bhutan is the place for you!
+If you wish to slow down your fast-paced city life and relish a moment or two in the lap of the Himalayas, Bhutan is the place for you!
 The charms of this isolated Himalayan Kingdom are knitted strong within its cultural realms.
-The government takes all measures to preserve its culture, history and rich tradition.
-Explore the dzongs and the legendary ancient monasteries, marvel at the stunning landscapes, eat chilies and cheese, learn about Buddhism, festivals and most of all its authenticity, and have one of the most unique travel experiences of your life.
+The government takes all measures to preserve its culture, history, and rich tradition.
+Explore the dzongs and the legendary ancient monasteries, marvel at the stunning landscapes, eat chilies and cheese, learn about Buddhism, festivals, and most of all its authenticity, and have one of the most unique travel experiences of your life.

 How to Reach Bhutan

 By Air: The best way to reach Bhutan is by air.
-The only international airport in Bhutan is in Paro.
+The only international airport in Bhutan is Paro.
 The National Air Carrier of Bhutan, Druk Air is the only airline that operates regular flights to and from Paro.
-Direct flights to Bhutan can be found from Indian cities of Kolkata and Delhi.
+Direct flights to Bhutan can be found from the Indian cities of Kolkata and Delhi.

 You can also take a direct flight from Kathmandu to Bhutan.
 In fact, this journey is quite exciting by air as you can see four of the highest mountains in the world - Mt.
 Everest, Makalu, Lhotse, and Kangchenjunga, from the airplane.